 The division plans to ensure all students have access to a full-time educational program with five days a week of in-person instruction.
 Families were provided an opportunity to register with Virtual Virginia if they desired full-time virtual instruction.

-In partnering with our family and community supports, YCSD engages in creating a positive, connected, inclusive, and safe environment to embrace ALL learners through the development of a social emotional learning framework that empowers:
+In partnering with our family and community supports, YCSD engages in creating a positive, connected, inclusive, and safe environment to embrace ALL learners through the development of a social emotional learning framework.

 Acknowledging diversity is foundational in building capacity for our social and emotional awareness while sustaining an intentional focus on equitable access and academic success.
 YCSD schools have allocated ESSER III funds to provide mental health and social & emotional learning supports to students and staff.
 These supports include the following:

-Additionally, the division will utilize ESSER II-Set Aside funds to provide mental health and social & emotional supports through mental health professional development and training as well as professional development at each school provided by participants of the division Mindfulness Cohort.
+Additionally, the division will utilize ESSER II-Set Aside funds to provide mental health and social & emotional supports through mental health professional development and training.

 In developing the ARP ESSER III Plan, YSCD staff conducted consultation in the following ways: